PixelPinPlugins/WordPress-PixelPin-Login/readme.md

 Features
 --------
 * Login using passwordless authentication using pictures.
-* Built in optional two factor.
 * Users can sign in and register using PixelPin.
-* PixelPin Auth is avaliable for free!
-* Open Source.

 Installation Instructions
 ------------
-Step-by-step Installation instructions can be found on our dedicated developer site.
+Step-by-step Installation instructions can be found on our [dedicated developer site](https://developer.pixelpin.io/wordpress.php).